HealthCatalyst/documentation/notebooks/2018-01-18-blog_PIP_intro/blog_PIP_intro.md

 levels.
-To use a different illustration, if the initial health benefits of LDL reduction can largely be seen by getting down to 140 mg/dL, with a subsequent boost by getting down to 120 mg/dL (*for example*), this type of multiple goal setup can be handled by this healthcare.ai PIP framework.
+To use a different illustration, if the initial health benefits of LDL reduction can largely be seen by getting down to 140 mg/dL, with a subsequent boost by getting down to 120 mg/dL (*for example*), this type of multiple baseline setup can be handled by this healthcare.ai PIP framework.

-#### Which Variables to Use
+#### Which variables to use

 Selecting the right variables to use as modifiable variables can greatly affect the usefulness of the recommendations.
 Here are a few issues to